 The European Migration Crisis and Hungary

 In 2015, Hungary was the second European Union country, behind Greece, to apprehend irregular migrants at its external borders with 411,515 recorded crossings.
 However, the construction of the fences at the two Southern borders with Serbia and Croatia in September and October 2015 respectively, put Hungary outside the Western Balkan migratory route.
 Prior to the completion of the fences and the start of the migration crisis in summer 2015, the average daily arrivals in Hungary was 274 people/day.
-During the months of June, July and August 2015, the average number of registered arrivals in Hungary increased by 447%, or to 1,500 persons/day.
-The increase in daily arrivals in the country continued during the months of September and October in 2015, which registered a record number of apprehended irregular migrants in the territory of Hungary.
+During the months of June, July, and August the average number of registered arrivals in Hungary increased 447% to 1,500 persons/day.
+The increase of daily arrivals in the country continued during the months of September and October in 2015.
 In these two months, the average daily arrivals recorded were higher than 7,000 people.
-In the months of November and December 2015, the daily arrival number in Hungary dropped to a record low of 10 people/day.
+In the months of November and December 2015 the daily arrivals in Hungary dropped to a record low of 10 people/day.
 Since January 2016 the number of daily arrivals to Hungarian territory has increased each month.
 The percentage increase from January to February was 355% (from 18 persons/day to 82 persons/day), while from February to March there was a 48 % increase of average daily apprehended migrants (from 82 persons/day to 116 persons/day).
 While there initially was a 20% increase in arrivals between Jan-Feb 2017 (138 persons/day to 166 persons/day), this number dropped by 78% in March to 37 persons/day and by 94% in December to 10 persons/day.